Sohaibmeo/ai-agent/docs/current-progress.md

 Review agent is responsible for making any changes in the plan.

-There are 3 ways to make the change.
+There are 3 ways for users to make the change.

 One is to the whole plan (User will do it by selecting multiple days and clicking the modify button which will give user a text area in which he can enter the changes he wants)